Ahmedsaid3/Unnormalized-Spectral-Clustering/README.md

-You can examine the project report to understand jupyter notebook code flow.
+You can examine the project report to understand the project details and jupyter notebook code flow.